 It ignores price fluctuation

 The price instability is not taken into consideration in accounting.
 Instead, the historical costs are operated on to measure the value.
 This leaves factors such as inflation and price change out of the records.
 Additionally, accounting does not consider the market value of assets.
 Even the value of fixed assets changes over time.
-Sometimes the difference between the original cost and replacement cost is massive, and it is left out in accounting.
-Also, the value of money is not stable, making it more difficult to represent true financial results.

 Accounting does not support forecasting